 A myriad of spices.
-That’s what makes for a distinctively Mexican dish.
+That’s what makes for a distinctively Mexican Cuisine.
 Many, or even most of Mexican recipes would be unthinkable without them.

 Foremost and indispensable of all are the chili peppers, historically indigenous to the area.
 They are among the most ancient of Mexican spices, antedating the arrival of the Portuguese and Spaniards in the New World.
 These self-pollinating, warm season vegetables were initially introduced to Asia and other territories via European trade and conquest.
 Now they are a part of the Mexican diet since over 6,000 years,

 The list of chili peppers is long.
 You are probably familiar with japaleno peppers as an ingredient in salsas and a condiment in pickled form.
 They are more delectable when used while green.
 They are among the relatively mild peppers, in terms of heat.
-In Mexico, they are also referred to as huachinango and sometimes as chili gordo.
-Then there’s the smaller, slightly hotter serrano pepper, which is typically eaten raw.
+In Mexico, they call it as huachinango and sometimes as chili gordo.
+Then there’s the smaller, slightly hotter serrano pepper.
+Which people typically eat as raw.
 The other authentic Mexican peppers range from the mildest, anaheim, to the habanero, used in bottled hot sauces.
-The Anaheim are variously known as California chili, Magdalena or New Mexico peppers, indicative of its place of origin.
+The Anaheim are variously popular as California chili, Magdalena or New Mexico peppers.
+Which indicates of its place of origin.
 The habaneros are among the world’s hottest chilies.
 The other chilies come in varying degrees of fire and flavor.

-Culantro, epazote and Mexican oregano are three common herbs native to the Americas.
-Culantro is used widely in Central America and the Caribbean but is largely unknown outside the region.
+Epazote, Culantro and Mexican oregano are three common herbs native to the Americas.
+Culantro is widely used in Central America and the Caribbean but is largely unknown outside the region.
 Like many other Mexican spices, it is easier to find it now in the United States than it once was.
 Culantro has a flavor similar enough to the more available cilantro that the latter can be an acceptable substitute.

 Epazote, on the other hand, has no real substitute.
 It tastes a little like tarragon, but its flavor is uniquely its own.
-This herb is typically used when cooking Mexican bean recipes, particularly black beans.
+While cooking Mexican bean recipes, particularly black beans, they use this herb.
 Look for epazote in the produce aisle of Mexican groceries.
 If you cannot find it fresh, you might be able to find it dried in the spice section.
 If it’s just not available, go ahead and prepare the recipe sans epazote with a tolerable sigh!

 Mexican oregano may taste like a stronger version of the familiar Greek oregano.
 But this herb is actually a close relative of lemon verbena.
 Its flavor is an important element in a number of Mexican dishes.
 But you can substitute the old world herb, if necessary.
 Fortunately, Mexican oregano is becoming easier to fine.
 You can purchase this herb from Mexican spice shops as well as Mexican groceries.
-Just like the Greek oregano, it is often used dried.
+It is often used dried like the Greek oregano.